Did you receive email "Your New VPS Details (READ IN FULL)"?

 VPS SolusVM Control Panel

 Let's skip first email parts and find the one called VPS SolusVM Control Panel.
 You can find your login info and address of it.
 Please find it, login, and come back.
-We will use it soon.
+If that worked, we're ready to go!

 You can also see reminder of your server name and the fact, that the password is whatever you chose when signing up.